zackshdw/CloudyBridge/README.md

 ## 🔒 Securing Your Server

 - **Enable Allowlist**:
-  Secure Your Server By Using The `allowlist` Command And Setting The Status To `true`.
+  Secure Your Server By Using The `/mc allowlist` Command And Setting The Status To `true`.

   ![](https://github.com/user-attachments/assets/1000d98e-5297-45b9-8f4d-1ffceab06c1e)

 - **Member Registration**:
-  Instruct Your Members To Register On Your Server Using The `/reg` Command.
+  Instruct Your Members To Register On Your Server Using The `/mc reg` Command.
 Once Registered, They Can Join And Play.

   ![9](https://github.com/user-attachments/assets/8cefc4b3-b6ad-4c12-80fc-2f5939448125)

 - **Ban/Unban Members**:
-  If Any Member Becomes Annoying Or Violates Your Rules, Use The `/ban` Command To Ban Them.
-If You Wish To Allow Them Back, Use The `/unban` Command.
+  If Any Member Becomes Annoying Or Violates Your Rules, Use The `/mc ban` Command To Ban Them.
+If You Wish To Allow Them Back, Use The `/mc unban` Command.

   ![9](https://github.com/user-attachments/assets/f59d8d93-1776-4fd9-80fe-0350aaa15496)